bxparks/AceTime/USER_GUIDE.md

 * the UNTIL time suffix can only be 'w' (not 's' or 'u')
 * there can be only one DST transition in a single month

-In the current version (v1.2), this database contains 268 zones from the year 2000 to 2049 (inclusive).
+As of version v1.9 (with TZDB 2021e), this database contains 258 Zone entries and 193 Link entries, supported from the year 2000 to 2049 (inclusive).

 <a name="ExtendedZonedbx"></a>
 #### Extended zonedbx